Using Mathematica for Quantum Mechanics: A Student's Manual: function definitions

-Mathematica contains a powerful pattern language that we can use to define functions which only accept certain arguments.
-For function definitions we will use three main types of patterns: \begin{description} \item[Anything-goes:] A function defined as \begin{mathematica} ¤mathin f[x_] := x^2 \end{mathematica} can be called with any sort of arguments, since the pattern \mm{x\_} can match \emph{anything}: \begin{mathematica} ¤mathin f[4] ¤mathout 16 ¤mathin f[2.3-0.1I] ¤mathout 5.28-0.46I ¤mathin f[{1,2,3,4}] ¤mathout {1,4,9,16} ¤mathin f[y^2] ¤mathout y^4 \end{mathematica} \item[Type-restricted:] A pattern like \mm{x\_Integer} will match only arguments of integer type.
-If the function is called with a non-matching argument, then the function is not executed: \begin{mathematica} ¤mathin g[x_Integer] := x-3 ¤mathnl g[x_Real] := x+3 ¤mathin g[7] ¤mathout 4 ¤mathin g[7.1] ¤mathout 10.1 ¤mathin g[2+3I] ¤mathout g[2+3I] \end{mathematica} \item[Conditional:] Complicated conditions can be specified with the \mm{/;} operator: \begin{mathematica} ¤mathin h[x_/;x<=3] := x^2 ¤mathnl h[x_/;x>3] := x-11 ¤mathin h[2] ¤mathout 4 ¤mathin h[5] ¤mathout -6 \end{mathematica} Conditions involving a single function call returning a Boolean value, for example \mm{x\_/;PrimeQ[x]}, can be abbreviated with \mm{x\_?PrimeQ}. \end{description}
+The Wolfram language contains a powerful pattern language that we can use to define functions that only accept certain arguments.
+For function definitions we will use three main types of patterns: \begin{description} \item[Anything-goes:] A function defined as \begin{mathematica} ¤mathin f[x_] := x^2 \end{mathematica} can be called with any sort of arguments, since the pattern \mm{x\_} can match \emph{anything}: \begin{mathematica} ¤mathin f[4] ¤mathout 16 ¤mathin f[2.3-0.1I] ¤mathout 5.28-0.46I ¤mathin f[{1,2,3,4}] ¤mathout {1,4,9,16} ¤mathin f[y^2] ¤mathout y^4 \end{mathematica} \item[Type-restricted:] A pattern like \mm{x\_Integer} will only match arguments of integer type.
+If the function is called with a non-matching argument, then the function is not executed: \begin{mathematica} ¤mathin g[x_Integer] := x-3 ¤mathin g[x_Rational] := x ¤mathin g[x_Real] := x+3 ¤mathin g[x_Complex] := 0 ¤mathin g[7] ¤mathout 4 ¤mathin g[7.1] ¤mathout 10.1 ¤mathin g[2/3] ¤mathout 2/3 ¤mathin g[2+3I] ¤mathout 0 ¤mathin g[x] ¤mathout g[x] \end{mathematica} \item[Conditional:] Complicated conditions can be specified with the \mm{/;} operator: \begin{mathematica} ¤mathin h[x_/;x<=3] := x^2 ¤mathin h[x_/;x>3] := x-11 ¤mathin h[2] ¤mathout 4 ¤mathin h[5] ¤mathout -6 \end{mathematica} Conditions involving a single function call returning a Boolean value, for example \mm{x\_/;PrimeQ[x]}, can be abbreviated with \mm{x\_?PrimeQ}.
+Other useful ``question'' functions are \mm{IntegerQ}, \mm{NumericQ}, \mm{EvenQ}, \mm{OddQ}, etc. See \url{https://reference.wolfram.com/language/tutorial/PuttingConstraintsOnPatterns.html} for more information. \end{description}